Mahamri, and it’s less flavour intense twin Mandazi is a breakfast street food. Mahamri accompanies other meals like lentils and grilled meats.

 - Gradually add the coconut milk while kneading the dough.

-- Place the dough on a dusted surface and continue kneading, add flour if the dough is still sticky, or a little coconut milk if the dough is too hard.
-Keep kneading for 10-15 minutes, the more you need the softer the mahamri.
+- Place the dough on a dusted surface and continue kneading, add flour if the dough is still sticky, or a little coconut milk if the mixture is too hard.
+Keep kneading for 10-15 minutes, the more you need, the softer the mahamri.

 - Cover with a cling film or a clean cloth (never use foil paper as it hardens the dough), the dough to rise in warm place for 2 hours.
 (When the dough has risen you can store it in the fridge if you intend to cook the mahamri/mandazi the following day).